 Image quality of four different lesions included in the study.
 Clinical and dermoscopic images of (1a, 1b) a spitzoid nodular melanoma; (2a, 2b) a seborrheic keratosis; (3a, 3b) a basal cell carcinoma; and (4a, 4b) a dysplastic nevus.
 [Copyright ©2013 Börve et al.]¹

-Dr. Börve’s latest study connects family doctors with dermatologists by utilizing dermoscope technology with the iDoc24 PRO app platform.
-This pathway allows healthcare professionals that are not experts in dermatology to triage their patients with suspected skin cancer concerns by a dermatologist.
 This one-year study which included over 1500 patients, found that skin cancer lesions could be triaged to a dermatologist in an accurate, timely fashion.
 If properly used, this technology could save several weeks in referring the right patient at the right time for final diagnosis and treatment.
 As a result, 93% of patients in the sample had treatment on the first visit compared to 82% in the traditional referral method.
-Over 40% of the dermatology visits could have been prevented using teledermatology.5
+Teledermatology can reduce 40% of dermatology clinic visits.5

 Costs and Benefits